|

 Inside Gambir Station, Jakarta

-Lempuyangan is the train station for trains towards Ketapang for the ferry to Bali.
+Lempuyangan on the other hand is the train station for trains towards Ketapang for the ferry to Bali.

 Ekonomi vs. Eksekutif tickets- Is the price worth it?